elliott-diy/ip6-arpa-cookies/README.md

 This is a small demo showing how `ip6.arpa` reverse DNS zones interact in unexpected ways with the [Public Suffix List](https://publicsuffix.org/).

 Normally, browsers prevent cookies from being set at a top-level domain (e.g. `.com`) so they can’t be shared across unrelated sites.

 But because of how `ip6.arpa` is handled, you can scope cookies to **`2.ip6.arpa`**, the only publicly routed IPv6 reverse zone.

-As a result, cookies can be read across *any* site hosted under that zone — even if they’re unrelated.
+As a result, cookies can be read across *any* site hosted under that zone, even if they’re unrelated.

 ---